joshualay/Notethread/Notethread v1.6 Journal.md

 As you may have a certain tag in different notes this will just show them all in the one list; making it easy to have a quick overview.

+## 18/06/2012

+Fix up the tag list detail cell resizing.
+Doesn't work for the first row.

+### Worklog

+I'm using the selected index and have a check if it's nil or not to somewhat toggle the state.

+Fixed it:

+* Set _selectedIndexPath to nil on init.
+* Used the method compare: to test if the index paths were equal

+Previously I was using indexPath.row @property.

+NTTagListViewController - since I'm doing a custom sort there's no point in adding an NSSortDescriptor when fetching from Core Data.

+Well aren't I silly.
+You require sort descriptors :)

+Trying to be a bit more clever on how I reload the table data in TagListDetail.
+If the selected row has changed there will be two rows that require animation.
+If the selected row is tapped again; only one.

+I'm going back to only wanting to update what is required in this.

+	- (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath
+	{
+	    NSIndexPath *newSelectedIndexPath = [tableView indexPathForSelectedRow];

+	    [tableView beginUpdates];

+	    NSMutableArray *indexPaths = [[NSMutableArray alloc] initWithCapacity:2];
+	    [indexPaths addObject:newSelectedIndexPath];

+	    if ([newSelectedIndexPath compare:self->_selectedIndexPath] == NSOrderedSame) {
+	        self->_selectedIndexPath = nil;
+	    }
+	    else {
+	        if (self->_selectedIndexPath != nil)
+	            [indexPaths addObject:self->_selectedIndexPath];

+	        self->_selectedIndexPath = [tableView indexPathForSelectedRow];
+	    }

+	    [tableView reloadRowsAtIndexPaths:indexPaths withRowAnimation:UITableViewRowAnimationAutomatic];
+	    [tableView endUpdates];
+	}

 ## 17/06/2012

 Play around with how the TagDetailViewController will look like.
 Considering adding an add new note button there where the tag is automatically added on creation.